Dekuden/doriangraychunker/README.md

 # doriangraychunker

-Fun project I did to test out part-of-speech tagging, chunking and parsing with nltk using the book The Picture of Dorian Gray
+project I did to test out part-of-speech tagging, chunking and parsing with nltk using the book The Picture of Dorian Gray